 Are there other "hard" deadlines outside of ED programs?

-Other law school admissions processes may also have “hard” deadlines of which you should be aware.
-Hard deadlines indicate that applications and application materials will not be accepted by the law school after the date indicated.
-Obviously, you will need to carefully plan to insure that you meet such deadlines.
+Other law school admissions programs and processes may also have “hard” deadlines.
+Schools who do not follow a rolling admissions process will generally adhere to “hard” deadlines and will generally not consider any applications received after the date indicated.
 Normally, a ‘deadline’ refers to the date that the full and completed application is received by the school (this is not necessarily the same day you submit the application).
 So, you need to build in sufficient time to gather all the appropriate and required documents such as transcripts and letters of recommendation.

-Additionally, admission to designated programs and/or access to scholarship funding and other financial aid may be tied to deadlines.
+Additionally, admission to designated programs and/or access to scholarship funding and other financial aid may be tied to "hard" deadlines.
 For example, application to the Seton Hall LEO (Legal Education Opportunities) program is required by April 1 (this is a “hard” deadline).
 Be sure to read and understand what is expected of you.
-Often times, scholarship funding can become limited or even unavailable after deadlines have passed.
+Often, scholarship funding can become limited or even unavailable after deadlines have passed.

-The message from this discussion is to apply when you are ready, provided that you meet required/recommended deadlines.
+So, what’s the take-away here?
+You should apply when you are ready and when your application is the strongest, but you must keep all deadlines in mind.
 Earlier is generally better – but, you should ensure that you are not short-changing your application by pushing it out before it is ready.
 Your application is the representation of you in the admissions process – if you complete it in a rushed manner – it will often be noticeable to Admissions Committees.